aethe/fireplace/README.md

-# fireplace
+# Hearth
-Logging framework for Swift
+A lightweight logger for Swift